Bhabar: Overview

 Bhabar plains are located in Kumaon and Garhwal.
+The Ganges River lies to the west and Sharda to the east.
 Bhabar is the gently-sloping coarse alluvial zone below the Shivalik Hills (outermost foothills of the Himalayas) where streams disappear into permeable sediments.
 The underground water level is deep in this region, then rises to the surface in the Terai below where coarse alluvium gives way to less permeable silt and clay.
-The Ganges River lies to the west and Sharda to the east.
+Due to the top-soil replenishment every monsoon, It is also a fertile area with large yields per unit area.

 Being at the junction of Himalayas and the Indo-Gangetic Plain, Bhabar contains almost all the important trade and commerce hubs of Kumaon, including its largest city Haldwani.
-Due to the top-soil replenishment every monsoon, It is also a fertile area with large yields per unit area.

 History

 In 1901 Bhabar was also one of four division of Nainital district.
 It included 4 towns and 511 villages with a combined population of 93,445 (1901), spread over 1279 sqmi.
 It corresponded to the current subdivision of Haldwani.
-Bhabar lands were used by Gujjar cattle herders of Kumaon and Garhwal.
+Bhabar lands were used by Van Gurjars cattle herders of Kumaon and Garhwal.
 They spend their winters in bhabars.